 Many of the APIs described above provide interoperability with components that are not a part of the Jakarta EE platform, such as external web or CORBA services.

-Jakarta EE Interoperability illustrates the interoperability facilities of the Jakarta EE platform.
+Jakarta EE Interoperability illustrates the interoperability facilities that may be available in the Jakarta EE platform.
 (The directions of the arrows indicate the client/server relationships of the components.)